mapsteps/wp-video-popup/readme.txt

 = Shortcode Attributes =

-There are attributes available to add parameters to the embed-URL that’s dynamically created from the video link provided in the shortcode.
+There are attributes available to add parameters to the embed-URL that’s dynamically generated from the video link provided in the shortcode.

 Mute video by default:

 `mute="1"`

 Hide related YouTube videos:
-(Since September 2018, hiding related videos is no longer possible.
-Instead videos from your channel will be shown)
+Since September 2018, hiding related videos is no longer possible.
+Instead videos from your channel will be shown.

 `hide-related="1"`